GenesisEducationKyiv/hw1-se-school_2022-code-review-Amaksik/README.md

 * Express.js

 ## Setup
+Register in [SMTP service](https://mailtrap.io/) and put credentials in default.json file!
 To run this project, clone it locally using git bash:
 ```
 $ git clone ...
 $ npm install
-register in [SMTP service](https://mailtrap.io/) and put credentials in default.json
 $ npm start
 ```
 Otherwise, DOCKER can be also used for running that project.
 But credentials still should be added!

 ## Materials ##